 The issuer may not pay commission exceeding 10% to any person in consideration for their subscribing or agreeing to subscribe, whether absolutely or conditionally, for any securities of the company.

-10.16 Record date

-The record date for all transactions must comply with the JSE corporate actions timetable.
+[duplication, see corporate action timetables]

-10.17 Directors
+1.16 Directors

-(a) The minimum number of directors shall be four.
+[Reliance on Companies Act]

-(b) The MOI may provide for the nomination of directors by any person who is named in the MOI, provided that any shareholder will have the right to nominate directors.
+(a) The MOI may provide for the nomination of directors by any person who is named in the MOI, provided that any shareholder will have the right to nominate directors.
 Such a named person must not be entitled to appoint or remove any director/s.
 The appointment of all directors must be approved by shareholders at any general meeting.
 Main board issuers may not propose written resolutions for the appointment of directors

-(c) The appointment of a director to fill a casual vacancy must be confirmed by shareholders at the next general meeting.
+[duplication, see Corporate Governance Section]

-(d) Should the number of directors fall below the minimum provided in the MOI, the remaining directors must, as soon as possible, and, in any event, not later than three months from the date that the number of directors falls below the minimum, fill the vacancies or call a general meeting for the purpose of filling the vacancies.
+(b) Should the number of directors fall below the minimum provided in the MOI, the remaining directors must, as soon as possible, and, in any event, not later than three months from the date that the number of directors falls below the minimum, fill the vacancies or call a general meeting for the purpose of filling the vacancies.
 A failure by the issuer to have the minimum number of directors during the three-month period does not limit or negate the authority of the board of directors or invalidate anything done by the board of directors or the issuer.
 After the expiry of the three-month period, the remaining directors shall only be permitted to act for the purpose of filling vacancies or calling general meetings of shareholders.

-(e) A director may be employed in any other capacity in the issuer or as a director or employee of a company controlled by, or itself a major subsidiary of, the issuer and, in such event, his appointment and remuneration in respect of such other office must be determined by a disinterested quorum of directors.
+(c) A director may be employed in any other capacity in the issuer or as a director or employee of a company controlled by, or itself a major subsidiary of, the issuer and, in such event, his appointment and remuneration in respect of such other office must be determined by a disinterested quorum of directors.

-(f) The directors may be paid all their travelling and other expenses, properly and necessarily incurred by them in and about the business of the issuer, and in attending meetings of the directors or of committees thereof; and, if any director is required to perform extra services, to reside abroad or be specifically occupied about the issuer’s business, he may be entitled to receive such remuneration as is determined by a disinterested quorum of directors, which may be either in addition to or in substitution for any other remuneration payable.
+(d) The directors may be paid all their travelling and other expenses, properly and necessarily incurred by them in and about the business of the issuer, and in attending meetings of the directors or of committees thereof; and, if any director is required to perform extra services, to reside abroad or be specifically occupied about the issuer’s business, he may be entitled to receive such remuneration as is determined by a disinterested quorum of directors, which may be either in addition to or in substitution for any other remuneration payable.

-(g) The directors shall be entitled to elect a chair and to determine the period for which the chair shall hold office.
+(e) The directors shall be entitled to elect a chair and to determine the period for which the chair shall hold office.

-(h) Life directorships and directorships for an indefinite period are prohibited.
+(f) Life directorships and directorships for an indefinite period are prohibited.

-10.17 Dividends
+1.17 Dividends

-(a) Dividends are declared by the directors in accordance with the Act and JSE corporate actions timetable.
+(a) Dividends are declared by the directors in accordance with the Act and JSE corporate action timetables.

 (b) Dividends are payable to shareholders registered as at a date subsequent to the date of declaration or date of confirmation of the dividend, whichever is the later.

-(b) The company must hold all monies due to shareholders subject to the laws of prescription.
+(c) The company must hold all monies due to shareholders subject to the laws of prescription.

-10.18 Members registered address
+1.18 Members registered address